Fischer-L/autoComplt/README.md

 autoComplt
 ==========
 ## What is autoComplt ?
 The autoComplt is written in Javascript and lightweight and simple to use.
-It auto-generates the autocomplete list when user inputs some text in the <input> element.
+It auto-generates the autocomplete list when user inputs some text in the &lt;input> element.
 Try it here => http://jsfiddle.net/Fischer/eTw62/